 Electricity at distribution voltages is distributed from the terminal stations to distribution transformers that are typically located in buildings or vaults or mounted on poles or surface pads that are used to reduce or step down voltages to utilization levels for supply to customers.
-The electricity distribution system includes approximately 60,780 distribution transformers.
-The electricity distribution system also includes 144 in-service municipal substations that are located in various parts of the City and are used to reduce or step down electricity voltage prior to delivery to distribution transformers.
+The electricity distribution system also includes in-service municipal substations that are located in various parts of the City and are used to reduce or step down electricity voltage prior to delivery to distribution transformers.
 LDC also delivers electricity at distribution voltages directly to certain commercial and industrial customers that own their own substations.